top of page

 PURPOSE FOR ATHLETIC DEPARTMENT

-Romans 15:5-6 May the God of endurance and encouragement grant you to live in such harmony with one another, in accord with Christ Jesus, that together you may with one voice glorify the God and Father of our Lord Jesus Christ.
+“Now may the God of patience and comfort grant you to be like-minded toward one another, according to Christ Jesus, that you may with one mind and one mouth glorify the God and Father of our Lord Jesus Christ.”
+Romans 15:5-6.

 GOALS FOR ATHLETIC DEPARTMENT

-1. To pursue with excellence an athletic program that seeks to glorify God.
+• To pursue with excellence an athletic program that seeks to glorify God and to use it as a tool to teach, coach, and model Jesus Christ

-2. To develop highly competitive programs, first-class facilities, and a championship mentality.
+• To develop highly competitive programs, first class facilities, and a championship mentality.

-4. To develop a training system beginning in the Lower School that will instruct our Facility, Staff, Parents, and Students with our Kingdom Athletics philosophy.
+• To develop a training system beginning in the Lower School that will indoctrinate our Faculty, Staff, Parents, and Students with our Kingdom Athletics philosophy, policies, and procedures.

 SCHOOL BRAND AND LOGO

-The Charger shield and bolt are the two logos for the school.
-Approval must be obtained through the Marketing and Communications Office prior to use.
-Anyone interested in creating a design using the ELCA brand must contact the Marketing and Communications Office for approval.
-Approval must be obtained through the Marketing and Communications Office prior to the use of the name and logos of ELCA and any reasonable facsimile.
+The Chargers shield and bolt are the two logos for the school.
+Anyone interested in creating a design using the ELCA brand must contact the Athletic Director and the Marketing and Communications Office for approval.
+Approval must be obtained through the Athletic Director and the Marketing and Communications Office prior to the use of the name and logos of ELCA and any reasonable facsimile.

 ATHLETIC ELIGIBILITY